MichaelCade/90DaysOfDevOps/Days/day18.md

 ![](Images/Day18_Linux3.png)

-If your system does not have the SSH server then you can install it by issuing this command `sudo apt install openssh-server`
+If your system does not have the SSH server then you can install it by issuing this command `sudo apt install OpenSSH-server`

 You then want to make sure that our SSH is allowed if the firewall is running.
 We can do this with `sudo ufw allow ssh` this is not required on our configuration as we automated this with our vagrant provisioning.

 ### Remote Access - SSH Password

-Now that we have our SSH Server listening out on port 22 for any incoming connection requests and we have added the bridged networking we could use putty or an SSH client on our local machine to connect into our system using SSH.
+Now that we have our SSH Server listening out on port 22 for any incoming connection requests and we have added the bridged networking we could use putty or an SSH client on our local machine to connect to our system using SSH.

 ![](Images/Day18_Linux4.png)